 Whether weed is recreational or medicinal is NOT determined by how it is ingested.
 Medicinal weed should be prescribed by a caring physician not by some charlatan or criminal running a medical marijuana script scam.

 It is determined by the cannabinoids [active ingredients] within the weed.
 THC is one of the cannabinoids.
 It is responsible for getting you high.
-CBD is another of the cannabinoids and has the medicinal effects.
+CBD is another of the cannabinoids and has the medical effects.